Skip to Main Content

 • 11/08/1862 - Notice in the Polynesian newspaper that a "Collegiate Grammar School for Young Gentlemen" would be opening soon.

-• 12/14/1862 - First service on Lahaina
+• 12/14/1862 - First service in Lahaina, Maui

 • 12/27/1862 - Polynesian newspaper announcement that school will start January 12, 1863 at the Parsonage House, Kukui Street (behind the temporary cathedral; temporary; Mason residence; beginning of St. Alban's College).
 "The Warden will receive a limited number of boarders."